PGScatalog/pgsc_calc/docs/how-to/multiple.rst

 2. Multiple PGS Catalog scores
 ------------------------------

-It's simple to run multiple scoring files published in the PGS Catalog.
-Each entry in the PGS Catalog has an accession that starts with the prefix PGS.
-The ``--accession`` parameter supports multiple entries.
-List each PGS accession, separating each accession with commas (no whitespace):
+As described in :ref:`calculate pgscatalog`, use a comma separated list to select multiple accessions, traits, or publications.
+The pipeline will automatically query the PGS Catalog API, download unique scoring files in the correct genome build, and use your target genomes to calculate scores.
+For
+example:

 .. code-block:: console

-    --accession PGS001229,PGS001405
+    --accession PGS001229,PGS000802

-That's all you need to do! |:partying_face:|

-In this simple example all PGS Catalog accessions are scoring files in build GRCh37.
-You might find that some scores don't match the genome build of your genomic data as you use more scores.
-To make sure all scores match the build of your genomic data, you'll need to set some additional parameters (see :ref:`liftover`).

 3. Multiple custom scorefiles
 -----------------------------